kglotfelty/AdaptiveBin/README.md

 - [`dmnautilus`](https://github.com/kglotfelty/dmnautilus-) (upgraded from CIAO version)
 - [`dmradar`](https://github.com/kglotfelty/dmradar) polar version of `dmnautilus`

-These require the user be able to build CIAO, and then these tools can be built.
-Contact me.
+These are C programs that need to be built into your CIAO installation.
+(You do not have to build all of CIAO or even have the CIAO source code installed).

 ## Installation

 Users must have CIAO installed and have already sourced the setup script.
-Then
+Then if you installed CIAO using `conda` just

 ```bash
 git clone https://github.com/kglotfelty/AdaptiveBin